antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - Server components are used for content-heavy sections to reduce client-side JavaScript.
 - Static rendering is employed where possible for improved performance.
 - Images and assets are optimized for fast loading.
+- Language-specific routes are pre-rendered for faster initial loading.

 ### Accessibility Requirements